MarC0dePolo/freelanceScraper1/README.md

 I.e The Product "STIHL elektrischer Rasenmäher" the word elektrischer would probably be the highest score when choosen as a keyword.
 Keywords will be highlighted by the Search Engine.

-The try_keywords method in crawler.py tries every possible keyword that a product name has.
+The try_keywords() method in crawler.py tries every possible keyword that a product name could be.

 "STIHL elektrischer Rasenmäher" would test:
 - STIHL elektrischer Rasenmäher